CASE STUDIES

 To provide preliminary confirmation of the suspected Anti-Jsa, a second E-negative, Js(a+) reagent red cell was tested against MW's plasma.

 The second Js(a+) cell also demonstrated reactivity at the AHG phase, which is enough evidence to determine a likely specificity.
-However, since Anti-Jsa antisera is not commercially available, MW's sample will need to be sent out to an immunohematology reference laboratory (IRL) for final confirmation.
+However, since Anti-Jsa antisera is not commercially available, MW's sample will need to be sent out to an immunohematology reference laboratory (IRL) or molecular testing for final confirmation.

 SECTION 4